ropensci-archive/rbison/README.md

 * Get citation information for `rbison` in R doing `citation(package = 'rbison')`
 * Please note that this project is released with a [Contributor Code of Conduct][coc].
 By participating in this project you agree to abide by its terms.

-This package is part of a richer suite called [SPOCC Species Occurrence Data](https://github.com/ropensci/spocc), along with several other packages, that provide access to occurrence records from multiple databases.
+This package is part of a richer suite called SPOCC Species Occurrence Data (https://github.com/ropensci/spocc), along with several other packages, that provide access to occurrence records from multiple databases.
 We recommend using SPOCC as the primary R interface to rbison unless your needs are limited to this single source.

 [![ropensci_footer](https://ropensci.org/public_images/github_footer.png)](https://ropensci.org)